Cray-HPE/docs-csm/operations/configuration_management/Configuration_Sessions.md

 * `--succeeded` - If the session has not yet completed, this will be set to `none`.
 Otherwise, this will be set to `true`, `false`, or `unknown` in the event that CFS was unable to find the Kubernetes job associated with the session.
-* `--min-age`/`--max-age` - Return only sessions that fall within the given age.
+* `--min-age`/`--max-age` - Returns only the sessions that fall within the given age.
 For example, `--max-age` could be used to list only the recent sessions, or `--min-age` could be used to find old sessions for cleanup.
 Age is given in the format "1d" for days, or "6h" for hours.
 * `--tags` - Sessions can be created with searchable tags.
 By default, this includes the